• Share this on:

 Tips:

-• For inspiration on circular business models, check out the consumer brands MUD Jeans (leasing and reusing, recycling jeans), NUDIE (refurbishing, repairing, recycling, re-using) or Eileen Fisher (refurbishing, re-using).
+• For inspiration on circular business models, check out consumer brands MUD Jeans (leasing and reusing, recycling jeans), NUDIE (refurbishing, repairing, recycling, re-using), and Eileen Fisher (refurbishing, re-using.

-• In an effort to evade the responsibility of EPR schemes, European buyers might ask you to deliver ‘DDP’ (Delivery Duty Paid) instead of FOB.
-This is very risky, as it will make you responsible for importing the products into Europe.
-It means you are considered the ‘producer’ in ‘Extended Producer Responsibility’.
-This should be avoided.
+• To evade the responsibilities of EPR schemes, European buyers might ask you to deliver ‘DDP’ (Delivery Duty Paid) instead of FOB.
+This is very risky, as you will become responsible for import into Europe.
+Thus you are considered the ‘producer’ in ‘Extended Producer Responsibility’.
+Avoid this responsibility.

 The shift towards apparel made from recycled materials